 P. Shames also discussed the motivation for the Registry Management Policy (RMP) was driven by a number of top level CCSDS registry issues (chart 6).
 For example, there were ten separate “organization” type registries with different levels of completeness and accuracy, four different “contacts” registries, and two different antenna and station registries.
 P. Shames reiterated that the CESG reviews requests for every new registry and that each registry document goes through technical review.

 J. Afarin inquired about which body is responsible for approving new registries.
 P. Shames responded that the CSEG or the CMC can approve new registries.
-J. Afarin was not sure why the contact registries were needed and P. Shames responded the contacts registry provides much of the same data form the CCSDS Public website but in a database structure that can be referenced by other SANA registries and can be queried by third party applications.
+J. Afarin was not sure why the contact registries were needed and P. Shames responded the contacts registry provides much of the same data(from?? or as ??) the CCSDS Public website but in a database structure that can be referenced by other SANA registries and can be queried by third party applications.
 Since this registry is the primary data source for many users of CCSDS standards, it is important that the information contained be kept up to date.

 J. Afarin asked about the value of the contact and organizational information contained in the Point of Contact registry considering that the information exists elsewhere on the CWE and imposes additional database management work.
 P. Shames replied that providing all information referenced in CCSDS publications is an expectation of users and is common practice for standard producing organizations and modern web design.
 P. Shames also suggested that the CCSDS public website could be developed to query SANA registries to display databases, as it currently does for the missions’ page, rather than text files requiring frequent updates.